kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ??% - F: ?

 ### Q2.71
 The liver function tests of a patient show hyPERbilirubinaemia.
 The bilirubin is predominantly conjugated.
-Which of the following conditions is most likely to be associated with an increase in conjugated bilirubin?
+Which of the following conditions is most likely to be associated with an _increase in conjugated bilirubin_?

 	A. Physiological jaundice of the newborn
 	B. Haemolysis caused by rhesus incompatibility